Estimote/Robotics-Indoor-SDK/README.md

 ### Quick installation guide
 0. Make sure you have installed ROS and configured Catkin workspace on your Raspberry Pi.
 1. Download content of this repository and save as `estimote_robotics_indoor_sdk` folder inside `src/` folder in your catkin workspace (referred later as `$CATKIN_WORKSPACE`)
+2. Move executable `.so` file from architecture directory in `src/lib/` to `src/`
-2. Run `$ catkin_make` from your catkin workspace.
+3. Run `$ catkin_make` from your catkin workspace.
-3. Open three separate terminals, run `$ roscore` in first and use last two in steps described below.
+4. Open three separate terminals, run `$ roscore` in first and use last two in steps described below.
-4. Start the positioning node:
+5. Start the positioning node:
 ```sh
 $ cd $CATKIN_WORKSPACE
 $ source ./devel/setup.bash